airacommunity/AIRA-User-Guide/E. Dashboard Interface.md

 **Features:**

 -   **Digital Agent:** Navigates to the Digital Agent for configuring and overseeing digital bots.
-To learn more about the Digital Agents and explore further insights, visit the [Digital Agents]() section.
+To learn more about the Digital Agents and explore further insights, visit the [Digital Agents](https://github.com/airacommunity/AIRA-User-Guide/blob/main/I.%20Digitla%20Agents.md) section.
 -   **Connection:** Provides access to connectivity settings for smooth integration with external platforms.
-To learn more about the connections and explore further insights, visit the [connection]() section.
+To learn more about the connections and explore further insights, visit the [connection](https://github.com/airacommunity/AIRA-User-Guide/blob/main/H.%20Connections.md) section.
 -   **Jobs:** Directs users to the workflow section for developing, managing and monitoring automated tasks.
-To learn more about the Jobs and explore further insights, visit the [jobs]() section.
+To learn more about the Jobs and explore further insights, visit the [Jobs](https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.%20Workflow%20Creation%20Guide.md) section.
 -   **Intelligent Document Processing:** Enables users to engage with the IDP capabilities for efficient document processing.
-To learn more about the IDP and explore further insights, visit the [IDP]() section.
+To learn more about the IDP and explore further insights, visit the [IDP](https://github.com/airacommunity/AIRA-User-Guide/blob/main/J.%20Intelligent%20Document%20Processing.md) section.
 -   **Model**: Accesses the Model section for designing and refining AI models.
-To learn more about the Models and explore further insights, visit the [Models]() section.
+To learn more about the Models and explore further insights, visit the [Models](https://github.com/airacommunity/AIRA-User-Guide/blob/main/K.%20Models.md) section.
 -   **Report:** Leads to the Reporting module for data-driven insights and analytics.
-To learn more about the Report and explore further insights, visit the [Reports]() section.
+To learn more about the Report and explore further insights, visit the [Reports](https://github.com/airacommunity/AIRA-User-Guide/blob/main/M.%20Reports.md) section.

 ### 2. Transaction